laithshadeed/mcp-grafana/README.md

 ### Dynamic Toolset Discovery

-For even more efficient context window usage, you can enable **dynamic toolset discovery** mode with the `--dynamic-toolsets` flag.
+For more efficient context window usage, you can enable **dynamic toolset discovery** mode with the `--dynamic-toolsets` flag.
 In this mode, tools are not loaded at startup.
 Instead, clients can discover available toolsets and selectively enable only the ones they need at runtime.

 **Benefits:**
 - Significantly reduces initial context window usage by not loading tool descriptions upfront